Omni Calculator logo

 ΔH=2000 J+1 atm5 l=2000 J+101,325 Pa0.005 m3=2506.63 J\footnotesize \begin{split} ΔH &= 2000\ \mathrm{J}+1\ \mathrm{atm}\cdot 5\ \mathrm{l}\\ &=2000\ \mathrm{J}+101,\!325\ \mathrm{Pa}\cdot0.005\ \mathrm{m^3}\\ &=2506.63\ \mathrm{J} \end{split}

-1. You can also open the advanced mode of our enthalpy calculator to find the enthalpy based on the initial and final internal energy and volume.
+1. Our enthalpy calculator can also find the enthalpy based on the initial and final internal energy and volume.

 🙋 With Omni Calculator, you can explore other interesting concepts of thermodynamics linked to enthalpy: try our entropy calculator and our Gibbs free energy calculator!